codedhola/chill-spot/README.md

 # CHILL-SPOT

-A mobile app built with react native
+A mobile app built with react native  by ❤️ from Coded Hola